TechnicalPursuit/TIBET/README.md

 The [TIBET wiki](https://github.com/TechnicalPursuit/TIBET/wiki)
 provides forward-looking design blueprints, construction standards, and a roadmap for TIBET's development.
-Look there for context and conceptual documentation.
+Look there for conceptual and design documentation.

 Version-specific API and tool documentation is hosted at